Learn Salem’s History

 Howard Street Church Built

-The Howard Street Church, which would become a center for abolitionism in Salem, built.
+The Howard Street Church, later a center of Salem’s abolitionist movement, is built.

 A picture of the front exterior of Hamilton Hall in Salem, MA on a cloudy day